Who are Protestants?

 Those who insist that she was merely a sinner like all of us and deny she found favor with God (

-Mary gave birth to Jesus Christ, Our Lord and the savior of the world, of her own free choice Luke 1:38, she was not forced.
+Mary agreed to give birth to Jesus Christ, Our Lord and the savior of the world, of her own free choice Luke 1:38, she was not forced.

 As the Holy Father Benedict XVI once related, "She made her whole person available, she “agreed” to become God’s dwelling place."

-So we certainly should not criticize, shun and/or, ignore Our Lord's mother assuming that who she was and what she did was "nothing special", acting as if Christ simply appeared on earth in a puff of smoke.
+So we certainly should not criticize, shun and/or, ignore Our Lord's mother assuming that who she was and what she did was "nothing special", acting as if Mary was simply the mother of Jesus Christ, the man.

-For further info see: Blessed Mary ever virgin? and The Brethren of the Lord
+For further info see: Blessed Mary ever virgin?, The Brethren of the Lord, and Is Mary worshipped?

 Those who deny that we should honor our Christian predecessors who have gone before us in Christ, the Saints, and ask for their intercession before God.